The Facial that uses Nightingale Droppings

 Geisha Organic Facial, Our Signature

-Our signature facial uses Chidoriya skincare range from Kyoto.
-When combined with our unique Japanese Ki massage method requiring no less than 300 strokes, the active ingredients are fully optimised to beautify your skin.
-In addition to uguisu no fun, this facial treatment also includes a thorough cleansing, exfoliation, meridian massage, and lymphatic drainage with the jade roller, which all involves only natural ingredients, such as rice bran, camellia oil, azuki red beans, and peach moon water that have been traditionally used for beauty care in Japan for centuries.
+Our signature facial uses an organic skincare range from Kyoto.
+When combined with our unique Japanese Ki massage method, which requires no fewer than 300 strokes, the active ingredients are fully optimised to beautify your skin.
+In addition to uguisu no fun, this facial treatment also includes a thorough cleansing, exfoliation, meridian massage, and lymphatic drainage with the jade roller, which all involve only natural ingredients, such as rice bran, camellia oil, azuki red beans, and peach moon water that have been traditionally used for beauty care in Japan for centuries.
 It is an amazing (all-natural and organic) way to lighten and whiten the skin.
-Due to its hypoallergenic properties, this facial is highly recommended for those who have dry and sensitive skin.
+Due to its hypoallergenic properties, this facial is highly recommended for those with dry, sensitive skin.
+If you are ready to experience this centuries-old beauty secret for yourself, don’t miss our exclusive first trial facial promotion in Singapore.